 - assisting in a recording or editing studio

-You could also do a course run by a private provider, like the National Film and Television School Sound Diploma, which is offered in partnership with the BBC.
+You could also take a specialist diploma in sound run by a private provider, like the National Film and Television School.

 Large broadcasters such as the BBC, ITV and Channel 4 offer work experience placements.

 You could get into this job through an apprenticeship.

 - a high level of attention to detail

 - the ability to cope with long hours and tight deadlines

 - production sound – recording sound on set or location